mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 <img src="/_pages/tutorials/statistical-tests/pritt-stick.png" width="134" height="140" align="right"/>

-The previous sections should have given you enough rope to find out what kind of test you need: by knowing what the type of conclusion is you want to reach, and found out which level measurement your variable is at, you can find out the test by making the correct crossing in the table below:
+The previous sections should have given you enough rope to find out what kind of test you need: by knowing what the type of conclusion is you want to reach, and finding out what level of measurement your variable is at, you can infer the needed test by making the correct crossing in the table below:

 | Goal | Categorical | Ordinal | Gaussian |
 | :--- | :-------- | :--------- | :------------------- |